OpenModelica/OpenModelica/UsersGuide/source/ommatlab.rst

 - setParameters()
 - setSimulationOptions()

-With the above list of API calls implemented, the users can have more control over the result types, returned in Matlab format.
+With the above list of API calls implemented, the users can have more control over the result types, returned using Matlab data structures.